Samuel-2626/Samuel-2626/README.md

 <br />

-I'm a passionate Software Engineer and Technical Writer.
+I'm a passionate Software Developer.

 **About me**